GerbenRampaart/cookiecutter-aws-sam-nodejs-expressjs-typescript/README.md

 ## Start kit
 These is the example code I wish to include in the starter kit (all in Typescript and expressjs):
-* A graphql api controller in expressjs
+* An example graphql api controller in expressjs
+* An example controller which does some client communication over websockets
+* An example controller doing IO to and from dynamodb

 # Development

 ## Requirements
-* AWS CLI already configured with Administrator permission
 * [NodeJS 10.10+ installed](https://nodejs.org/en/download/releases/)
 * [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli)

+## Testing
+* Clone/fork this repo
+* npm install
+* "npm run build" will run the cookiecutter template with defaults and place the result in "./test"
+* "npm run start:api" will start the api using sam in the "./test"

 # Usage